loganjameshart/Substack-Scraper/README.md

 ## Lessons Learned:

-An original version would go through each page based upon a Substack writer's archive page, but the page is dynamic and doesn't show all of the page links unless you scroll down.
+An original version would go through each page based upon a Substack writer's archive page, but that Archive page is dynamic and doesn't show all of the page links unless you scroll down.
 I'd maybe want to use Selenium or find another means by which to grab all of the links from the archive page.
-My workaround for now was just to add each page link manually to the program through the GUI, which creates a link list internally.
+My workaround for now was just to add each page link manually to the program through the persistent GUI window, which creates a link list internally.